oneman9/CB/README.md

 ===========================
 created By : Amihai Habani
 Date Of Creation : 2018.3.10
-This project contains JumboMail playbooks to Create Couchbase cluster.
+This project contains playbooks to Create Couchbase cluster.

 Note: the current scripts are only working on Ubuntu 16.04  for now